Table of Contents

 What Is Workplace Culture?

-From Britannica.com, workplace culture can be referred to as a company’s “psychological assets.”
+Britannica.com says that workplace culture can be referred to as a company’s “psychological assets.”
 If a company were an actual person, the workplace culture could be looked at as its personality.

 An article published in the Harvard Business Review puts it like this: “In short, culture guides discretionary behavior and it picks up where the employee handbook leaves off.”
 In other words, there can’t be a written guide for everything your employees do.
 On-the-fly or subconscious decisions have to be made all the time, and culture is what influences those decisions.